 4. There was another round of litigation before the Tribunal on the same issue in OA 37/1988 (Shri Pramod Kumar & Others Vs. Union of India & Others).
-The applicants who had worked as daily paid Mates for periods ranging from March 1987 to October, 1987 had alleged that they had not been allowed to work by verbal orders issued by the respondents.
-They had prayed that they should be allowed to work and be regularised in the DMS and that they should be paid the same salary and allowances as in the case of regular employees.
+The applicants who had worked as daily paid Mates on contracts of employment between December 1986 and March 1987 had alleged that they had not been allowed to work by verbal orders issued by the respondents.
+They had prayed that they should be allowed to work and regularised in the DMS and that they should be paid the same salary.

+and that they should be paid the same salary and allowances as in the case of regular employees.
 The said application was disposed of by judgment dated 10.8.1989 to which one of us (Shri P.K.
 Kartha) was a party.
 The operative part of the judgments reads as under:-